Salvation Nell (1921 film)

 Salvation Nell is a 1921 American silent drama film produced by Whitman Bennett and distributed by Associated First National Pictures, later First National Pictures.
 It was directed by Kenneth Webb and stars Pauline Starke.
 The film is based on a successful 1908 Broadway play by Edward Sheldon that starred Minnie Maddern Fiske.

-This film survives in the George Eastman House and the Library of Congress collections.
+This film survives in the George Eastman Museum and the Library of Congress collections.

 An earlier 1915 version with Beatriz Michelena is now lost.
 A 1931 talkie version made by Tiffany Pictures survives.